uhohitsdanny/uhohitsdanny/README.md

-- 👋 Hi, I’m @uhohitsdanny
+- 👋 Hi, I’m @uhohitsdanny.
-- 👀 I’m interested in SPACE
+- 👀 I’m interested in Flutter.
-- 🌱 I’m currently learning how to create REACT apps.
-SPACE will come over time.
+- 🌱 I’m currently learning how to create Flutter apps
 - 💞️ I’m looking to collaborate on drinking beer and eating kbbq.
 I'm mostly solo for this account.
-- 📫 How to reach me ...
+- 📫 How to reach me ... uhohitsdanny@gmail.com

 <!---
 uhohitsdanny/uhohitsdanny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.